Good Medicine - Medical School IV - Cover

 "None of that is anything more than basic medicine," I replied.
 "Debbie could have provided an equally good response, had you asked her."

-When we reached the surgical floor, Doctor Lindsay went to report to Doctor Roth and Debbie and I went to the lounge.
+When we reached the surgical floor, Doctor Lindsay went to report to Doctor Roth and Debbie, and I went to the lounge.

 "Thanks for what you said, Mike."

 "What I said is true," I replied.
 "The key is, you need the confidence to answer.
-You still hesitate, and qualify your statements."
+You still hesitate and qualify your statements."

 "But I'm only a Third Year."

 "That's true, and in twenty months, you'll be a doctor.
-The time flies, and before you know it, you'll be graduating.
+Time flies, and before you know it, you'll be graduating.
 I'm still amazed that I have less than a year to go before I'm a doctor.
 It seemed like it would take forever when I was in High School, and suddenly it's almost over."

 "I don't know how you do it!
 Medical school, raising your daughter, and playing in a band."